andremvsramos/42_Inception/README.md

 - [Luís Pereira](https://github.com/lubuper)

 Special Thanks to:
-- [Tiago Olbrien's GitHub](https://github.com/olbrien) for providing insights on how to approach project debugging.
+- [Tiago Olbrien](https://github.com/olbrien) for providing insights on how to approach project debugging.
 This assistance was valuable in understanding how the project works internally and troubleshooting issues.

 ## License